-- 1. The committee invited our employees to the screening of the environmental documentary, "Beyond Beauty: Taiwan from Above", in the hope that we can promote higher awareness amongst our colleagues about the environmental issues present in Taiwan. - 2.
-Films selected are suitable for the whole family to enjoy.
+- The committee invited our employees to the screening of the movie, "Interstellar".
+This movie was selected in the hope that we can promote higher awareness amongst our employees about environmental issues. - 2.
+Other films were also selected to provide family-friendly options to enjoy.